-This Monday, I finished the first draft of my suspense novel, SEVEN DUDES.
+This Monday, I finished the first draft of my suspense novel, SEVEN DUDES DOC AND THE SEVEN.
 I clocked in at a little over 51,000 words.
 Like a round of cheese being nibbled on by mice, my draft has some holes in it, but it’s still whole and finished.

 As my friend Lewis likes to say, stick a fork in me, I’m done.

 I’m taking a break from SEVEN DUDES DOC AND THE SEVEN for the rest of October and November.
 In November, I’m doing NaNoWriMo and writing the first draft of the sequel to The Contenders.
-Then, I’ll return to SEVEN DUDES in December and January.
+Then, I’ll return to SEVEN DUDES DOC AND THE SEVEN in December and January.

 But for now, I’m finished with my manuscript.